lksrb/JavaRayTracer/README.md

 Platform: Windows

 ### Features
-- Add, edit or remove spheres
+- Add, edit or remove spheres and materials
-- Add, edit or remove materials
+- Diffuse lighting, reflection and emission

 ## Getting started
 Currently only available to build and run using IntelliJ IDEA and Visual Studio 2022.